 Withdraw from the University

-A student may withdraw from the University via SOLAR during the first half of the semester.
+A student may withdraw from the University via SOLAR through the end of the 12th week of the semester.
 The Registrar's Office will determine comparable deadlines for courses less than a semester in length or summer session courses.
 After the deadline, a student may request to withdraw only for extraordinary non-academic reasons.
 Any such request must be completed by the last day of instruction in that term.
 The request must include a written explanation of the circumstances leading to the request and documentation, if appropriate.
 Any such requests are to be submitted to the Advising and Career Center for appropriate action.
 Students may not request a withdrawal from a completed semester.

 Dropping a class or Withdrawal from the university may result in a financial obligation for tuition and fees, and may necessitate repayment of financial aid.
 Federal & State regulations for financial aid require a refund calculation to occur for financial aid recipients through the 60% point of the term.
 Contact the Cashier's Office and Scholarship and Financial Aid Office for information.